My Foundational Five are the best supplements to help form a foundation of good nutrition, no matter what your goals may be.

 - Efficacious doses of any extra ingredients to enhance the formula

-Those are starting points to help guide you away from crap, and toward quality.
+This is a starting point.
 It’s not an all-encompassing list of what it takes to make the best multivitamin.

 2. Fish Oil

-According to one survey I found, almost 63% of people knew they did not get enough omega-3 fats in their diet.
+According to one survey, almost 63% of people knew they did not get enough omega-3 fats in their diet.
 However, only 26% of people supplemented with omega-3s.

 Omega-3 fatty acids play an essential role in your brain health, as well as the function of almost every system in the body.

-Like micronutrients, omega-3s are more than important.
-They are essential for health.
+Like micronutrients, omega-3s are essential for health.
 High-quality fish oil is the best way to increase your omega-3 fatty acid levels.